NatWeiss/RapidGame/README.md

  4. Whenever there's an instance of your package name, replace the beginning with `com.wizardfu.`, lowercase the title and remove any punctuation, so `com.mycompany.zombierevolution` becomes `com.wizardfu.zombierevolution`.
 This will get changed by the templating system when creating new game projects.

  5. Copy your game template to the `templates/<engine>` directory of RapidGame.
 On Mac / Linux this is `/usr/local/lib/node_modules/rapidgame`.
 You can use the `npm prefix -g` command to determine where Node modules are installed on your system.
-If your on Mac OS X, the template is for Unity and it's called "Zombie Revolution" then the final directory would be `/usr/local/lib/node_modules/rapidgame/templates/unity/Zombie Revolution/`.
+If you're on Mac OS X, the template is for Unity and it's called "Zombie Revolution" then the final directory would be `/usr/local/lib/node_modules/rapidgame/templates/unity/Zombie Revolution/`.

  6. Your template is now ready for testing.
 Try it out like this: `rapidgame -e unity -t "Zombie Revolution" MyNewGame`.